 It is best to make a list of your own observations of changes in their behavior and actions.
-If possible, choose a time when they seem receptive to give them the opportunity to share their thoughts about this concern.
+If possible, choose a time when they seem receptive to discussing your concerns.
 This can keep them from feeling interrogated and becoming defensive.

 Most health care providers have digital records programs that are integrated within their healthcare system.
 Ask for a printout of the physician's notes for the visit.
 Sometimes just having the proper names for conditions and prescriptions can assist you in conducting a little of your own research to broaden your understanding of what is going on or what to expect from a certain prescription or treatment process.